For Index of Brides, CLICK

 On Wednesday,

-only daughter of Mr. and Mrs. Stewart Mowers, of Napanee, became the bride of
+Kathleen, only daughter of Mr. and Mrs. Stewart Mowers, of Napanee, became

-Orville Fitchett, younger son of Mr. and Mrs. Norman Fitchett.
-The ceremony
+the bride of Orville Fitchett, younger son of Mr. and Mrs. Norman Fitchett.

-Western Ontario, the bride travelling in a brown suit with brown coat, hat,
+in Western Ontario, the bride travelling in a brown suit with brown coat,

-gloves, shoes and purse to match.
-On their return they will reside on the
+hat, gloves, shoes and purse to match.
+On their return they will reside on

 Nov